LeMei/LeMei.github.io/_pages/about.md

 After completing my master's degree and before pursuing my PhD, I worked as a search algorithm engineer at Xiaomi Cloud Platform for about a year and a half.
 During my PhD, I interned at DAMO Academy for more than six months.

 My research interests lie at the multimodal learning, affective computing, machine learning, haptic interaction.
 Now, I am working on affective computing tasks with text, audio, video and haptic modalities.
+Apart from research, I enjoy painting, shopping, and watching BiliBili.

-If you need my mentorship for your research projects, feel free to reach out !
+If your project requires any involvement or any assistance from me, feel free to reach out!